-Depreciation and amortization is calculated on the straight-line method over the estimated useful life of the depreciable assets.
-Leasehold improvements are amortized over the shorter of the term of the lease and the estimated useful lives of the improvements.
+Depreciation and amortization of owned assets is calculated using the straight-line method over the estimated useful lives of the depreciable assets.
+Leasehold rights and improvements are amortized over the shorter of the term of the related lease or the estimated useful lives of the leasehold improvements.

-The range of estimated useful lives of the depreciable assets follows:
+The range of estimated useful lives of the owned depreciable assets follows:

 Number of Years

-Bank premises 30
+Bank premises (except right-of-use assets) 30

+Right-of-use assets 3 - 5

 Transportation equipment 5

 Furniture, fixtures and equipment 5

 Computer equipment 3

-Leasehold rights and improvements 3 - 5 or the term of the
+Leasehold rights and improvements 3 - 5

-- lease, whichever is shorter